-Naked Bus and InterCity’s bus services make it easy to get around the country.
-KiwiRail is another great option if you’d rather explore New Zealand by train.
+InterCity’s bus services make it easy to get around the country.
+KiwiRail is an option if you’d rather explore New Zealand by train.
 Connect either service with the Interislander ferry to get between the North and South Islands.

-You can find cheap flights and other student travel deals through STA Travel and Student Flights.
+You can find cheap flights and other student travel deals through Student Flights.

 Page authorised by Web Content Manager